Updated: Jul 1

 When Evita died of cancer in 1952, she was buried in the Duarte family crypt.
-However, when her husband was deposed three years later in a military coup, her body was exhumed and went on a 20-year transatlantic excursion before finally returning to the crypt.
-The Duarte tomb is modest with tribute plaques and fresh flowers placed daily.
+However, when a military coup deposed her husband three years later, they exhumed her body and sent it on a 20-year transatlantic excursion before finally returning to the crypt.
+The Duarte tomb is modest, with tribute plaques and fresh flowers placed daily.

-This is one of the world's most extraordinary graveyards with over 6400 grandiose mausoleums modeled on Gothic chapels.
+This is one of the world's most extraordinary graveyards with, 6400+ grandiose mausoleums modelled on Gothic chapels.
 Whilst it is good to stop by and get a picture of the Duarte Tomb, don't stop there.
-There are so many fabulous vaults in various stages of upkeep or decay and all are worth a visit.
+There are so many fabulous vaults in various stages of upkeep or decay, and all are worth a visit.

 Isabel Walewski Colonna was just six days old when she was buried at the Cementerio de la Recoleta.
-She was the illegitimate grand-daughter of Napolian Bonapart.
+She was the illegitimate granddaughter of Napoleon Bonaparte.

-With over 6400 plots, there are so many stories!
+With so many plots, there are so many stories!
 The cemetery is a labyrinth of narrow lanes sided by bronze and granite.
 There are maps for sale at the entrance.
 Not a bad idea.

-Located between Palermo Chico and Palermo Soho, this museum,
+Located between Palermo Chico and Palermo Soho, this museum is

-of Italian Renaissance design, is dedicated solely to Argentina's former and most controversial first ladies, Eva Peron.
+housed in a beautiful, Italian Renaissance mansion.
+It is dedicated solely to Argentina's former, most famous, and most controversial first ladies, Eva Peron.

-The exhibit includes fashion, jewelry, propaganda posters and videos.
+The exhibit includes fashion, jewellry, propaganda posters and videos.